 How to spot it on the ingredients label: triclosan, triclocarbon

-BHA and BHT (butylated hydroxyanisole and butylated hydroxytoluene) – Butylated compounds, such as BHA and BHT are widely used in makeup products to prevent oxidation and increase shelf stability.
+BHA and BHT (butylated hydroxyanisole and butylated hydroxytoluene) – Butylated compounds, such as salicylic acid, are widely used in makeup products to prevent oxidation and increase shelf stability.
 Studies have shown, however, that these chemicals can lead to endocrine disruption and organ system toxicity, and pregnant women are especially susceptible to their effects.

-How to spot them on the ingredients label: butylated hydroxyanisole, BHA; butylated hydroxytoluene, BHT
+How to spot them on the ingredients label: butylated hydroxyanisole, BHA; butylated hydroxytoluene, BHT, salicylic acid

 How to spot them on the ingredients label: most won’t be on the ingredients because they’re usually a contaminant.
 The best way to avoid them is by avoiding bright-colored cosmetics as much as possible.